 It may be helpful to gradually lower carbs instead of drastically reducing them (8).

 A low-carb diet may cause cramping.
-Like the low-carb flu, cramping is due to loss of fluids and electrolytes like potassium, magnesium, and sodium.
+Like the low-carb flu, cramping is due to the loss of fluids and electrolytes like potassium, magnesium, and sodium.
 Add salmon, eggs, almonds, and mushrooms to increase potassium in your diet (8).

-Drastically reducing carbohydrates, especially healthy carbs like fruit, whole-grains, and beans means less fiber.
+Drastically reducing carbohydrates, especially healthy carbs like fruit, whole grains, and beans means less fiber.

 This can cause constipation.
 Drink plenty of water and eat lots of vegetables, especially dark leafy greens.

 Almonds are also high in fiber.
 A bulking laxative, like Metamucil, FiberCon, or Citrucel, can also help (8).

 Some new research suggests this diet may increase the risk of heart disease.